Synthetic Homology in Homotopy Type Theory: Introduction

-This paper aims to define homology in homotopy type theory, that is, for each type $X$ we want a group $H_{n}(X)$ that satisfies the Eilenberg\textendash Steenrod axioms of homology (Defintion \ref{def:homologytheory}).
+We aim to define homology in homotopy type theory, that is, for each type $X$ we want a group $H_{n}(X)$ that satisfies the Eilenberg\textendash Steenrod axioms of homology (Defintion \ref{def:homologytheory}).
 To this end we would like a definition of $H_{n}$ that does not depend on the cell structure of a space.
-Luckily there is such a construction in the literature, details of which can be found in Hatcher \citep{hatcher2002algebraic}.
+Luckily there is such a construction in the literature, details of which can be found in many introductory texts including Hatcher \cite{hatcher2002algebraic}.
 We will broadly follow the approach of Hatcher, however, since our definitions apply to types, our proofs will often be unique, combining ideas from type theory with ideas from classical homotopy theory.
-As in the case of cohomology, which has already been defined in \citep{evancavallo}, we drop the additivity axiom from our definition of homology.
+As in the case of cohomology, which has already been defined in \cite{cavallo2015synthetic}, we drop the additivity axiom from our definition of homology.
 However, unlike the case of cohomology, it appears that this should not be necessary.
 Other researchers have communicated to me progress towards including additivity, but as of now this is not complete to my knowledge.

+We have not mechanized these results aside from some basics.
 Working in HoTT can often involve burdensome computations involving higher paths.
-As done elsewhere we do not formally prove certain properties of the smash product that should be true but seem too technical to formalize nicely (see Lemma \ref{lem:suspsmash}).
-Other researchers are currently working on this (see \cite{florispro}).
-Moreover we often do not explicitly work out details concerning the pointed structure or group structure on a type.
+As an example, we originally could not formally prove certain properties of the smash product that are trivial classically but become very challenging in HoTT (see Lemma \ref{lem:suspsmash}).
+This issue was ultimately resolved by Floris van Doorn \cite{van2018formalization}.
+An even greater challenge lies in dealing with colimits, where basic identities of the natural numbers can clog up proofs.